-If you share a real and dynamic relationship with HKB"H, then you doubtless can think of many examples from your own life how He has guided you by putting certain people in your path or by putting certain books in your hands.
+If you share a real and dynamic relationship with HKB"H, then you can doubtless think of many examples from your own life how He has guided you by putting certain people in your path or by putting certain books in your hands.
 In my case, one of the very first books HKB"H directed me to was Rav Meir Kahane's, ztz"l, Hy"d Or Hara'ayon - "The Jewish Idea."
-And I have thanked Him every day since as it gave me a solid Torah foundation in the basics of what it means to be a Jew and how to think like a Jew.
-The promised topics and more are covered in this book.
-I can't think of a better place to start our learning.
+And I have thanked Him every day since, as it gave me a solid Torah foundation in the basics of what it means to be a Jew and how to think like a Jew.

 As a bit of background, here is an excerpt from the Preface of Or Hara'ayon written by "The Kahane Family"...